sakhtar1/halfabubbleout/README.md

 ## Code of Conduct

-Everyone interacting in the SarwarConsults project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'sakhtar1'/sarwar_consults/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the HalfaBubbleout project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'sakhtar1'/halfabubbleout/blob/master/CODE_OF_CONDUCT.md).